Kevin-Magli/recuerda/README.md

-# Eternity Pages - Developer Onboarding Guide
+# Recuerda - Developer Onboarding Guide

-Welcome to the Eternity Pages project.
+Welcome to the Recuerda project.
 This document serves as a comprehensive guide for developers taking over or joining the project.
 Its purpose is to ensure a smooth transition and provide all the necessary context to continue development efficiently.

 ## 1. Project Overview

-Eternity Pages is a web application designed to create beautiful, respectful, and lasting memorial pages for loved ones.
+Recuerda is a web application designed to create beautiful, respectful, and lasting memorial pages for loved ones.
 Users can create a personalized page with a biography, photo gallery, and a space for friends and family to leave tributes.

 The project also includes a Software-as-a-Service (SaaS) component, featuring a role-based system for different types of users:
 - **Free Users:** Can create basic memorial pages.